Romain Métanire: Kortrijk

 On 15 July 2016, Métanire left Metz for Belgian club KV Kortrijk.

 Reims

 On 18 January 2017, after just six months with Kortrijk, Métanire returned to his native France joining Stade Reims on a 1.5-year contract.

 Métanire helped Stade de Reims win the 2017–18 Ligue 2 and promote to the Ligue 1 for the 2018–19 season.

 Minnesota United

 On 25 January 2019, Métanire signed with MLS club Minnesota United.
 Following the 2022 season, his contract option was declined by Minnesota.

+Seraing

+On 6 September 2023, Métanire signed a one-year contract with Seraing in Belgium.
+On 1 January 2024, Métanire's contract was terminated as he asked to rejoin his family in the US.

+Spokane Velocity

+Métanire joined USL League One expansion club Spokane Velocity on 23 January 2024.
+He scored the first home goal five minutes into the home opener for Spokane in a 2-1 victory.
+Spokane opted not to renew his contract following their 2024 season.

 International career

 Métanire was born in France, and is of Malagasy descent.
 He was called up to the Madagascar national team on 11 August 2018.
 He made his debut for Madagascar in a 2–2 2019 Africa Cup of Nations qualification tie with Senegal on 9 September 2018.